zkVerify/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 #### [unregisterDomain](#unregisterdomain)

 Unregister a domain in `Removable` [state](#domainstatechanged).
 Only the domain owner can call it.
-All funds that the domain owner hold on this domain are unlocked.
+All funds that the domain owner holds on this domain are unlocked.

 Arguments